 Medications For Gout

 If home remedies aren’t cutting it, your provider may recommend you take an over-the-counter (OTC) medication to manage your pain.

 Nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen (Advil and Motrin) and naproxen sodium (Aleve) can help to reduce inflammation associated with gout, and in turn, reduce the pain, swelling, and redness of a gout attack.

-Your health care provider can recommend the best nonprescription medication for you to manage gout flare ups, and if necessary, suggest a prescription medication.
+Your healthcare provider can recommend the best nonprescription medication for you to manage gout flare-ups.

 How K Health Can Help